 [Image: AI generated.]

 6. In order to convince investors to invest huge amounts of money with him, Jan Wimpfheimer promised them personal guarantees.
-A personal guarantee means that even if his business fails - for any reason at all - Wimpfheimer is promising to sell his house and empty his bank accounts in order to return investor money.
+A 'personal guarantee' means that even if his business fails - for any reason at all - Wimpfheimer is promising to sell his house and empty his bank accounts in order to return investor money.

 Wimpfheimer reneged on his signed financial obligations which violates RPC 8.4(b), RPC 8.4(c), and RPC 8.4(h).
 Failure to honor financial commitments is not merely a private contractual breach but constitutes misconduct that strikes at the core of his integrity as an attorney and warrants severe disciplinary sanction.